Chip Authentication

 let proof = result.claim?.chipAuthProof

-// Send proof to your backend together with the rest of the claim
+// Send proof to your own backend for verification

 Proof material